yunusemre91/mef05-yunusemre91/index.md

 EDA on Netflix Content Data.
 To see the html file please click ***[here](https://pjournal.github.io/mef05-yunusemre91/Netflix-EDA.html)***.

 Visualising and creating some insights about Izmir Fish Market.
+This assignment was given as an in class bonus assignment.
+However I’ve done this at the end of the semester.
 To see the html file please click ***[here](https://pjournal.github.io/mef05-yunusemre91/Izmir-Fish-Market.html)***

 ### Week 5: